fratajcz/speos/docs/source/configuration.rst

             type: gcn
             kwargs: {aggr: max}

 This little snipped changes the neighborhood aggregation keyword of the GCN layer from :obj:`mean` (the default) to :obj:`max`.
-However, Speos also supports the passing of more sophisitcated keywords, such as classes imported from either `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) nn `pyg_nn <https://pytorch.org/docs/1.8.1/nn.html>`:
+However, Speos also supports the passing of more sophisitcated keywords, such as classes imported from either `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) `nn <https://pytorch.org/docs/1.8.1/nn.html>`_:

 .. code-block:: text
     :linenos: